inn-ctrl/SQL-Transan-Project/README.md

 # Final-Project-Transforming-and-Analyzing-Data-with-SQL

 ## Project/Goals
 (fill in your description and goals here)
+This is the project about product sales in the ecommerce business.
+The end objective is to use SQL query to come up with insights that respond to business prompts.

+Goals:
+- Populating data in the database and cleaning them for proper analysis
+- Applying SQL queries learned so far to solve prompted questions
+- Observing created queries to come up with business insights

 ## Process
 ### Setting up Database and Data Cleaning